postmanlabs/gsoc/2021/Ideas.md

 In AsyncAPI file you can provide schemas for the payload of the message.
 Those schemas can be shared between different applications, meaning, different AsyncAPI files.
 Schema registries that store such shareable schemas are becoming a de-facto standard.
 Would be great to have a simple mock implementation of such schema to show how would it work with AsyncAPI documents.

 **Required knowledge:**</br>
 You do not need any specific deep knowledge of any subject here.
 You will only have to provide an implementation of this API.
 It is not supposed to be a production-ready implementation, but only for testing and showcasing.
 Knowledge about how to use this registry with AsyncAPI is something that you can learn while working on the task with mentor support.
 There is not specific repository where you can place the code.
-It is something that can be decided anytime during development.
+It is something that can be decided anytime during development.</br></br>

 ### Idea 8: Duplications discovery - optimizer</br>
 Build a library that code-first users would benefit from the most but not only.
 A library that as the input gets AsyncAPI document and as output provides optimized AsyncAPI document. </br></br>